All Episodes

 What do you make about the other decisions of today?

-Well, the the case involving the admissions requirement, people are saying this was a big win for affirmative action, but they need to read the opinion because even in the majority opinion, there is clearly an indication that this kind of preferential treatment needs to be constantly reevaluated and probably brought to an end sooner rather than later.
+Well, the case involving the admissions requirement, people are saying this was a big win for affirmative action, but they need to read the opinion because even in the majority opinion, there is clearly an indication that this kind of preferential treatment needs to be constantly reevaluated and probably brought to an end sooner rather than later.

-I think affirmative action has is probably seen its day and and it may be a case or two away.
+I think affirmative action has probably seen its day and it may be a case or two away because generally they've been gutted pretty successfully over the last couple of years.

 So this breathed a little bit of life into it, but I don't think life's so long.

-And I think what even this 4-4 split did was show that his pen's out of ink and his phone ran out of battery.
+And I think what even this 4-4 split did was show that his pen's out of ink and his phone ran out of battery because he's not going to be able to, between now and the end of his term, he can't do this again.

-Let me uh bring Danielle in here.
+Let me bring Danielle in here.

 You know, I'm actually largely in agreement with Jay on his analysis.

-Uh certainly so first we go to the DAPA case, which is the immigration case.
+So first we go to the DAPA case, which is the immigration case.

 No, absolutely.

-So and I think Obama admitted it himself.
+And I think Obama admitted it himself.

 The court has basically said that.